 To edit a backup simply click its name and switch to the Settings tab or point to the backup and click its Settings quick action button.

-On the Settings tab, you can select what data are backed up in the same way as when Creating Backup.
+On the Settings tab, you can select data to back up in the same way as when Creating Backup.
 Note that by default, only previously selected data source objects are displayed.
 Click the selected only link to display all objects.

 On this tab you can also click Schedule on the tab bar and edit, enable, or disable the backup schedule.
 See Scheduling Packages for Automatic Execution for more information.
 Note that backups cannot be scheduled to run more often than once per day, and that schedule for a backup can only be enabled in paid pricing plans.

 Note that changes that you make to the backup do not affect already backed up data.
 For example, if you exclude an object from backup, you can still see its data in the snapshots, made before this change.